 Instead, once the tinder bundle is alight, I kneel down and place it into my fire lay.

-Earlier I said that there are four reasons why I make a rectangular tinder bundle, the more astute may have noticed that I only gave three!
+Earlier I said that there are four reasons why I make rectangular tinder bundles, the more astute may have noticed that I only gave three!
 The fourth reason is that once my tinder bundle is alight I can simply put it onto my fire lay upside down; because the ember is a quarter of the way down, when the tinder bundle is turned upside down most of the fuel is above the flame.

 If you’re wondering why I’ve written about tinder bundles before fire by friction, it’s because that’s the order I teach these skills in; you’re better off knowing what to do with your ember before you make one!